trixi-framework/TrixiParticles.jl/docs/src/development.md

 project-specific conventions:

 - Apply `JuliaFormatter@2.1.1` before opening a PR.
-- Stay within the 92 character limit, also for comments and markdown.
+- Stay within the 92 character limit, also for comments and markdown (where practical).
 - Use descriptive variable and function names, and avoid unclear abbreviations.
   For example, use `boundary_pressure` instead of `bnd_press`, and `kernel_gradient` instead of `ker_grad`.